meltmedia/rodimus/README.md

 #Rodimus

-A Document Transformer for Word Formats
+##A Word to HTML5 Document Transformer

 meltmedia innovation project by @ctrimble and @jking90